QuickBooks Desktop Alternatives in 2026: Migration Options After Support Ends

 - Service-based businesses without inventory needs

-- Freelancers and solopreneurs with straightforward finances
+- Freelancers, solopreneurs, and startups with straightforward bookkeeping

 - Businesses comfortable with limited integrations and basic features